 A Boeing video presentation demonstrated how corporate strategy uses archives to inform and support staff and customers while Ally McConnell of Gloucestershire Archives described the rapid process required when company history (in this case Dowty Group) has to be ‘saved’ in a hurry.
 The importance of volunteers was highlighted in this and the presentation from the Farnborough Air Sciences Trust, demonstrating the benefit of harnessing former employees in documenting and presenting the history of the RAE and Royal Aircraft Factory.

 During the amicable lunch when old and new friends caught up and shared experiences a real family atmosphere set the scene for an engaging afternoon.
 During the time various conservation activities were on view in an adjoining room, and there was a presentation of historic film from the Wessex Film Archives.

-The afternoon session saw Tim Powell and Mike Rogers from the National Archives and Alison Turton of the Business Archives Council describe the Initiative’s vision.
+The afternoon session saw Tim Powell and Mike Rogers from the UK National Archives and Alison Turton of the Business Archives Council describe the Initiative’s vision.
 Mike is compiling Guidance aimed specifically at the under resourced voluntary sector to encourage compatible documentation and responsible conservation.
 This guidance is a work in progress but will be widely circulated.
 The document will evolve over time.
 A survey of archive content and locations, led by Alison and Nina Hadaway, will proceed in parallel.
 It was emphasised that there is no intention to transfer archives from one repository to another; merely to compile and share knowledge.

 This was followed by an inspired report and tutorial from Andrew Lewis from Brooklands on how to recruit, retain, inspire and reward volunteers.
 This successful Air and Motor museum has over 800 volunteers of all ages, so is well placed to offer advice.
 Despite concerns over an ageing community we were reminded from the floor that every year a new bunch of retirees become available in the 50-65 age group.